RealVNC® is a registered Private Limited Company.

 This data may be used for product improvement, to tune the system, support technical decision-making, inform choices for a better user experience, and to validate and improve our model of user behaviour.

 The collection of this data can be prevented by disabling the ‘send usage data’ option in the VNC® Server and VNC® Viewer applications.

-Your information is only collected or handled if your VNC® Server is cloud-joined, or if you have enabled the collection of anonymous usage data for analytics purposes.
+Your information is collected to perform a licence check, to provide service, or if you have allowed the collection of anonymous usage data for analytics purposes.

-If you have a cloud-joined VNC® Server, we will collect and process information to allow you to identify the computer and remotely connect to it.
-The details collected include VNC® Server application name, version, machine/device name and form factor, OS name and version and MAC addresses.
+If you have enabled cloud connectivity for VNC® Server, we will collect and process information to allow you to license the application correctly, identify the computer and remotely connect to it.
+The details collected include application name and version, machine/device name and form factor, OS name and version, and MAC addresses.